BradGaddis/FortiBody/README.md

-FortiBody is an app for my personal use for now.
+FortiBody is presently an app for my personal use for now.

-While it is barely usable at the moment and looks atrocious, this will hopefully be a full start up.
+While it is barely usable at the moment and looks atrocious.

-I intend for this to be quite an ambitious project.

-This is inspired by some combination of BodBot and MyFitnessPal
+I intend for this to be quite an ambitious project and this is inspired by some combination of BodBot and MyFitnessPal

 The Design Doc: